 Alternatively, you can see more marine life in the Gulf of Oman or in the warm waters of Fujairah, or perhaps head to the glorious Musandam peninsula where you might catch a glimpse of bottlenose dolphins.

 Exploring the desert

-The desert is also a fascinating place to explore, and the best way to do this is to go on a desert safari.
+The desert is also a fascinating place to explore, and the best way to do this is to go on a desert safari in Dubai.
 Several tour companies in Dubai can arrange these tours at an affordable fee.
 You will be provided with a skilled driver who will take you on a thrilling journey up and down the sand dunes.
 If you time your trip just right, you can get to enjoy a breathtaking sunset view from the top of one of the larger dunes.
 As part of the package, some companies may include a night out camping in a replica Bedouin camp in the desert.

 Before planning your trip or logging on to Expedia Canada for the best deals in air tickets or hotel accommodation, it is important to study Dubai’s culture.
 The city is, after all, a Muslim emirate, and the culture is quite conservative compared to that of Western countries.
 It is important to respect this to avoid offending the locals or landing yourself in trouble with the authorities.

 While the city has a quite relaxed attitude towards attire, women are advised to avoid wearing tight-fitting or skimpy clothing.
 Beachwear, bikinis and bathing suits should be confined to the beaches.
 Cover up if going into a beachside shop.
 Men are required to have T-shirts or shirts on at all times and can only be shirtless on the beach.
 Public displays of affection may cause offense and may even earn you some jail time, as will public drunkenness or drunk driving.